opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

-# Baseline comparison
+# Baseline comparison (Enterprise add-on)

-Baseline is a powerful feature that allows you to view changes to work package table within a given period.
+Baseline is a powerful feature that allows you to view changes to work package tables within a given period.
 This can be a saved view or a new filter query.
 Project managers can use baseline to get a quick overview of what has changed over time, making it easier to report on project progress and status.

+>**Note:** Baseline comparison with yesterday is included in the Community version.
+Other comparison points are Enterprise add-ons that are available with Enterprise cloud or Enterprise on-premises.
+An upgrade from the free Community edition is easily possible.

 ![Work package table list with Baseline enabled](13-0_Baseline_overview.png)

-## Enabling Baseline
+## Enable Baseline

 Baseline comparison can be enabled on any work package table view: